BradnerLab/CLL_TFnetworks_2018/README.md

 ## Overview

-This document contains scripts used to analyze data and generate figures for Ott et al (2018) in Cancer Cell.
+This document contains scripts used to analyze data and generate figures for Ott et al (2018).
 For inquries about specific analyses, please contact Alex Federation at federation@altius.org or Christopher Ott at christopher.ott@mgh.harvard.edu.
 In this README file, we provide either a detailed description  or the exact scripts used to generate each figure.
 For an up-to-date distribution of the code for network construction, please use pip (https://pypi.org/project/coltron/).
 For additional information about supplemental figures, please contact Alex Federation.

 ## Figure 1